Pisinha26/NASSCOM-VSD-SOC-DESIGN/README.md

 ![Screenshot 2024-03-20 033942](https://github.com/Pisinha26/NASSCOM-VSD-SOC-DESIGN/assets/140955475/cb470787-61e0-4557-aec3-3226eb1ca2c4)

 These pre-placed cells have been placed in this area depending on the design scenario.
 So, the locations of these pre-placed cells are never touched while we go in the design cycle.
-So, the locations has to be very well defined.
+So, the locations have to be very well defined.

 ### De-coupling capacitors